 #1 Market Risk Premium

 Market risk premium is the difference between the expected return of the market and the risk-free rate.
 It provides an investor with an excess return as compensation for the additional volatility of returns over and above the risk-free rate.

 #2 SMB (Small Minus Big)

 Small Minus Big (SMB) is a size effect based on the market capitalization of a company.
 SMB measures the historic excess of small-cap companies over big-cap companies.
 Once SMB is identified, its beta coefficient (β) can be determined via linear regression.
 Beta coefficient can take positive values, as well as negative ones.

 The main rationale behind this factor is that in the long-term, the small-cap companies tend to see higher returns than large-cap companies.

 #3 HML (High Minus Low)

 High Minus Low (HML) is a value premium.
 It represents the spread in returns between companies with a high book-to-market ratio (value companies) and companies with a low book-to-market ratio.
 Like the SMB factor, once the HML factor is determined, its beta coefficient can be found by linear regression.
 The HML beta coefficient can also take positive or negative values.

 The HML factor reveals that in the long-term, value companies (high book-to-market ratio) enjoy higher returns than growth companies (low book-to-market ratio).

 Importance of the Fama-French Three-factor Model

 According to the Fama-French three-factor model, over the long-term, small companies overperform large companies, and value companies beat growth companies.
 The studies conducted by Fama and French revealed that the model could explain more than 90% of diversified portfolios’ returns.
 Similar to the CAPM, the three-factor model is designed based on the assumption that riskier investments require higher returns.

-Nowadays, there are further extensions to the Fama-French three-factor model, including four-factor and five-factor models.
+Nowadays, there are further extensions to the Fama-French three-factor model, such as the four-factor and five-factor models.